Nelson Bonilla

-Club
+Club career

 Alianza

 Bonilla scored his first goal for Alianza against Atlético Marte on 13 August 2011.
 He scored both goals against Águila on 11 September 2011, the match ended 2–1 to Alianza.
 He scored the only goal against Juventud Independiente on 2 November 2011.
-On 27 November 2011 he scored a 54th-minute equaliser against Firpo the match ended 1–1.
-On 22 January he scored the winning goal against Juventud Independiente in the 60th minute, the match ended 2–1.
-On 5 February 2012 he scored the first goal in a 3–1 defeat against Águila.
+On 27 November 2011, he scored a 54th-minute equaliser against Firpo in a match that ended 1–1.
+On 22 January, he scored the winning goal against Juventud Independiente in the 60th minute, the match ended 2–1.
+On 5 February 2012, he scored the first goal in a 3–1 defeat against Águila.

 Viitorul

 In July 2014, Bonilla signed with Romanian club Viitorul Constanța.

 Zira

 On 31 August 2015, Bonilla signed a two-year contract with Zira FK of the Azerbaijan Premier League.
 On 23 May 2016, Zira announced that Bonilla had extended his contract with the club for an additional season.

 Nacional

 On 16 June 2016, it was announced that Bonilla would leave Zira to join Portuguese club Nacional.